iusztinpaul/energy-forecasting/README.md

 Note that this step might result in a few costs on GCP.
 It won't be much.
 While developing this course, I spent only ~20$, which will probably be less for you.

-Also, you can get some free credits if you have a new GCP account.
+Also, you can get some free credits if you have a new GCP account (I had 300$).
 Just be sure to delete the resources after you finish the course.

 See [this document](/README_DEPLOY.md) for detailed instructions.